docustack-ai/credstack-public-web/src/app/legal/terms/terms.md

 - for any amounts that, together with amounts associated with all other claims, exceed the fees actually paid by customer to service provider for the applicable services under this agreement or relating to any subject matter of this agreement in the 12 months prior to the act that gave rise to the liability, even if the party has been advised of the possibility of any of the foregoing types of losses or damages.
 Customer acknowledges that an interruption in service(s) due to circumstances beyond the reasonable control of service provider, such as a failure of telecommunications or network systems not controlled by service provider, shall not be considered a service outage or service deficiency for purposes of any remedy provided in this agreement.

 ## Third Party Software and Services
-As part of the DocuStack Services, Service Provider may make third party software and services available to Customer.
+As part of the credstack Services, Service Provider may make third party software and services available to Customer.
 Such third party software and services are governed by their respective terms and conditions, and this Agreement in no way modifies or alters such third party terms and conditions or imposes additional terms and conditions other than those set forth herein.
-In particular, when using Azure OpenAI or OpenAI third party through the DocuStack Services, the following terms and conditions apply:
+In particular, when using Azure OpenAI or OpenAI third party through the credstack Services, the following terms and conditions apply:

 **a.
 Explicit Feature Usage**
-DocuStack will only transmit customer data to Azure OpenAI/OpenAI upon explicit usage of generative AI features within the DocuStack platform.
+credstack will only transmit customer data to Azure OpenAI/OpenAI upon explicit usage of generative AI features within the credstack platform.
 This condition reinforces the principle of data minimization and ensures that data is only shared with Azure OpenAI/OpenAI when necessary for the specific purposes of providing the requested generative AI functionalities.

 **b.
 Training Data Restrictions**
-While using DocuStack's OpenAI/Azure OpenAI key, customer data will not be used to inform or train Azure OpenAI/OpenAI's generative AI model.
+While using credstack's OpenAI/Azure OpenAI key, customer data will not be used to inform or train Azure OpenAI/OpenAI's generative AI model.

 ## Refund and Cancellation Policy
-At DocuStack, we strive to provide the best service possible to our valued customers.
+At credstack, we strive to provide the best service possible to our valued customers.
 This Refund Policy outlines the terms and conditions under which refunds will be provided for our services.

 **Monthly Subscriptions**
 If at anytime during your first month using our service you are dissatisfied, please contact us.
 We will do our best to address your issue, provide a work around or give a timeline for a solution that will meet your needs.
 If you are not satisfied, we will consider a pro-rated refund or your purchase.

 **Annual Subscriptions**
-DocuStack doesn't force you into an annual subscription as a condition to use our services.
+credstack doesn't force you into an annual subscription as a condition to use our services.
 We prefer to give you the flexibility to choose.
 In exchange for you signing up for an annual up-front commitment, we offer you a significant discount over the already-low monthly subscription cost.
 If at anytime during your first 45 days using our service you are dissatisfied, please contact us.
 We will do our best to address your issue, provide a work around or give a timeline for a solution that will meet your needs.
 If you are not satisfied, we will gladly offer you a pro-rated refund for your purchase.

 We want you to be happy with our service throughout your entire contract, not only the first 30 days (in case of monthly subscription) and the first 45 days (in case of annual subscription).
 So we go beyond that.
 If at anytime during your contract we remove, break or discontinue functionality that was available at the time you signed up for our services , we ask you to notify us immediately.
 If we fail to address the breakage of a functionality within any promised timelines , or if we are unable to provide a satisfactory work around for discontinued functionality, we will offer you a pro-rated refund for the reminder of your contract.